mrcoles/readmd/README.md

 *   Easily read any markdown file in your terminal
 *   Pretty-print your github README.md file for other peoples' pleasure

-### Details

-*   Command-line Usage: readmd [-w=width] [input_file [output_file]]
-*   Defaults to trying README.md if no file is specified
-*   Defaults to width of current terminal if not width is specified
-*   Specify a width of -1 to have the script bypass text wrapping
-*   Pretty-prints markdown that will generate the same markup as the original markdown
-*   Handles all special elements in markdown (headers, lists, block quote, code blocks, horizontal rules)
-*   Formats sub-elements, e.g., a list within a blockquote
-*   Converts numbers in ordered lists to properly ascend from one
-*   Idempotent

 ### Command-line Usage

 Read a README.md file from a github project (in your current directory) in your